Brighton Neighbourhood Moving Guide: Planning Differences That Affect Time

 5) How street width affects van access

-Where streets narrow at pinch points or include tight corners, larger vans may be unable to turn or reverse to the door.
-Crews then stage from a safer distance, adding shuttle carries and preventing tail-lift work.
-Choosing a shorter wheelbase can reduce carry time overall.
+Where streets narrow at pinch points or include tight corners, larger vans may be unable to turn or reverse close enough to the entrance.
+Choosing a shorter wheelbase can sometimes save more time overall.

 6) Why route predictability changes travel time